Play Festival Adjudication

 Each teacher may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
-Nominations must be printed out and submitted to the onsite NCTC representative no later than 9:00am on the second day of the festival.
-Click here for the Nomination Form.
-Two Outstanding Achievement awards will be presented at each of the eight Regional Play Festivals, with honorees receiving a full registration scholarship to attend NCTC College Discovery Day, made possible by Barbizon Lighting.
+Nominations must be printed out and submitted to the onsite NCTC representative no later than 9:00am on the second day of the Festival.
+Click here to download the nomination form.
+Two Outstanding Achievement awards will be presented at each of the eight Regional Play Festivals, with honorees receiving a full registration scholarship to attend NCTC College Discovery Day.

 Part of the mission of the Play Festival is to advocate for support for theatre arts programs in schools.
 NCTC takes action on your behalf and invites you to do the same.
 At the conclusion of the Festival, principals from participating schools will receive an email from NCTC, acknowledging the awards their school received, thanking them for supporting their theatre program, and explaining how the Play Festival enhances classroom learning.
 Each teacher will be praised for their achievements and copied on the email.
 You’ll also receive a press release and we encourage you to send the release to local media outlets, elected officials, school board members, parent supporters and others.
 Help us advocate for you!